Classification of Students

 Contact the Office of Undergraduate Academic Affairs (firstname.lastname@example.org) regarding the transfer of courses from any college or university.

 Advanced Placement Examinations

 Illinois Institute of Technology will award credit for CEEB Advanced Placement (AP) examinations.
 Credit will vary by test score.
-A complete list of acceptable AP scores and IIT course equivalents may be found at iit.edu/ugaa.
+A complete list of acceptable AP scores and Illinois Tech course equivalents may be found at iit.edu/ugaa.

 International Baccalaureate Program